-We are pleased to announce the launch of our new fabric specific sublimation paper; Subli-TEXILE, this paper will be sold along side our popular Subli-Sharp sublimation paper which we will continue to supply indefinitely.
+We are pleased to announce the launch of our new fabric specific sublimation paper; Subli-TEXTILE, this paper will be sold along side our popular Subli-Sharp sublimation paper which we will continue to supply indefinitely.

-Our new Subli-TEXILE fabric specific sublimation paper has a high release coating which gives up to 75% greater ink release than other papers on the market in the UK.
+Our new Subli-TEXTILE fabric specific sublimation paper has a high release coating which gives up to 75% greater ink release than other papers on the market in the UK.
 The high release coating means that more ink is released from the paper during the heat press process, more ink means brighter more vibrant colours, deeper blacks and an overall better finish.

-Subli-TEXILE sublimation paper will be marketed as a fabric specific paper to be used on all soft substrates and fabrics, it works incredibly well on polyester canvas, silk, poly-cotton and PU leather.
+Subli-TEXTILE sublimation paper will be marketed as a fabric specific paper to be used on all soft substrates and fabrics, it works incredibly well on polyester canvas, silk, poly-cotton and PU leather.

-We have tested the Subli-TEXILE sublimation paper on a range of Epson inkjet printers that we commonly use for sublimation printing as well as the RICOH Afico SG2100N and SG3110DN that are very popular in the sublimation printing market.
+We have tested the Subli-TEXTILE sublimation paper on a range of Epson inkjet printers that we commonly use for sublimation printing as well as the RICOH Afico SG2100N and SG3110DN that are very popular in the sublimation printing market.

 - Same printer (Epson Workforce WF-7110)

 - Same sublimation ink (Inktec Sublinova Smart DTI)